-If GW190521 has a measurable (3,3) multipole, it cannot have originated from an equal mass ratio system.
-The preferred formation mechanism has been investigated previously with some authors suggesting that GW190521 may be a result of a hierarchical merger~\cite{Kimball:2020qyd} owing to possible evidence for eccentricity of the binaries orbit~\cite{Romero-Shaw:2020thy, Gayathri:2020coq} (although the initial LVK analysis found no conclusive evidence that GW190521 resulted from a hierarchical merger~\cite{Abbott:2020mjq}).
-The right panel of Figure~\ref{0521_snr_timeseries} implies that the matched filter SNR in the (3, 3) multipole is consistent with binary of $q\gtrsim 1.5$.
-This constraint on the mass ratio implies that if GW190521 originated from a hierarchical merger, it is more likely a result of merger between a second generation black hole (2G; the remnant of a first generation black hole merging with another first generation black hole) and a first generation black hole (1G) as 2G+2G mergers likely have mass ratios close to 1 while 1G+2G likely have mass ratios close to 2~\cite[see e.g.][]{Rodriguez:2019huv}.
+If GW190521 has a measurable (3,3) multipole, it is unlikely to originate from an equal mass system.
+The preferred formation mechanism has been investigated previously with some authors suggesting that GW190521 may be a result of a hierarchical merger~\cite{Kimball:2020qyd} (although the initial LVK analysis found no conclusive evidence that GW190521 resulted from a hierarchical merger~\cite{Abbott:2020mjq}).
+An unequal mass ratio provides evidence that one component is the result of a previous merger~\cite{Kimball:2020qyd}.
+Possible evidence for eccentricity, or a head-on collision, would bolster a hierarchical interpretation ~\cite{Romero-Shaw:2020thy, Gayathri:2020coq}.